Ferrari Mythos: Performance

 The Mythos is powered by a 4.9 L Tipo F113 B Ferrari flat-12 engine sourced from the Testarossa, the engine has a power output of 390 hp at 6,300 rpm and 354 Nm of torque at 4,500 rpm while having a power-to-weight ratio of 308 hp per tonne.
 Power is sent to the rear wheels through a Testarossa sourced 5-speed manual transmission.
 The car utilises a helical coil suspension system with transverse arms on the front and rear.
 Acceleration figures of the car remain unknown but the car has a projected top speed of around 290 km/h.

 Production

-Although not intended to be sold to the public, the current Sultan of Brunei, Hassanal Bolkiah, is known to have commissioned three Mythos, with one being red, blue and the other being black, with the black example belonging to Jefri Bolkiah, the Sultan's brother.
+Although not intended to be sold to the public, the brother of the current Sultan of Brunei, Prince Jefri Bolkiah, is known to have commissioned three Mythos, with one being red, blue for Prince Hakeem and the other being black, with the black example not being verified until late 2024.